ywatanabe1989/ezDSP/README.md

 # ezDSP: Easy Digital Signal Processing

-ezDSP is a digital signal processing toolbox written in PyTorch ([`./src/ezdsp/nn/`](./src/ezdsp/nn/)).
-Functions in ezDSP handle not only torch.tensors (CPU & GPU) but also numpy.ndarray and pd.DataFrame, with consistent input-output workflow.
+ezDSP is a digital signal processing toolbox written in PyTorch (`./src/ezdsp/nn/`).
+However, ezDSP not only processes torch.tensors (CPU & GPU) but also handles numpy.ndarray and pd.DataFrame, enabling a consistent and intensive workflow.

 ## Installation